Skip to content

 4. Serve: Serve over rice and sprinkle with green onions and sesame seeds.

-• A popular way of adding even more protein to this ground beef dish is to serve it with a sunny side up egg or fried egg on top!
+• A popular way of adding even more protein to this easy Korean beef bowl is to serve it with a sunny side up egg or fried egg on top!

 • For a little extra heat and flavor, drizzle with sriracha or spicy mayo before serving.

-• Over easy Instant Pot rice, brown rice, quinoa, or the low carb cauliflower rice.
+• Over fried rice, jasmine rice, brown rice, quinoa, or the low carb cauliflower rice.

-• Use leftover Korean beef over salad for a light lunch or dinner idea the next day.
+• Use leftover Korean beef over salad or as a lettuce wrap for a light lunch or dinner.

-• Sometimes all it needs is some fresh raw veggies on the side.
-Sliced cucumbers, pickle cucumbers, or spicy kimchi is delicious!
+• Add fresh raw veggies on the side like sliced cucumbers, pickle cucumbers, or spicy kimchi to create a Korean bulgogi bowl!

 korean ground beef over rice in bowl